sleevezipper/hass-workstation-service/README.md

 # HASS Workstation Service

+> **Note**
+> This project is not being actively developed anymore.
+Although things work quite well I recommend you to have a look at [HASS.Agent](https://github.com/LAB02-Research/HASS.Agent).
+Thanks a lot for using this software!
+It has been a great honour. ❤️

 This goal of this project is to provide useful sensors and services from your workstation to [Home Assistant](https://www.home-assistant.io/) through MQTT.
 It accomplishes this goal by:

 - Running in the background as a service